-- Keep medicines in a safe place where children cannot reach them. - Keep medicines in a cool, dry place out of direct sunlight and away from heat. - You should handle these medicines with care, avoiding touching them where possible.
-If you are pregnant or think you could be pregnant, please discuss handling with your doctor, nurse or pharmacist.
-Please see our Special handling requirements information sheet for further details. - If your child is taking mercaptopurine liquid, it can only be used for eight weeks once opened.
-Write the date you opened the bottle on the label to remind you. - Sometimes it is necessary to halve tablets to get the correct dose.
-A tablet cutter may be used for this, but you should keep it only for cutting chemotherapy tablets. - If your doctor decides to stop treatment with mercaptopurine or the medicine passes its expiry date, return any remaining medicine to your pharmacist.
-Do not flush down the toilet or throw it away.
+- Keep all medicines in a safe place where children cannot reach them. - Tioguanine tablets or liquid should be kept in a cool, dry place away from direct sunlight or heat. - You should handle these medicines with care, avoiding touching them where possible.
+If you are pregnant or think you could be pregnant, please discuss handling instructions with your doctor, nurse or pharmacist.
+Please see our Special handling requirements information sheet for further details. - If your child is taking tioguanine liquid, it can only be used for eight weeks once opened.
+Write the date you opened the bottle on the label to remind you. - If your child vomits after taking the dose, inform the doctor or nurse.
+Do not give them another dose. - If you forget to give your child their dose, do not give them a double dose.
+Inform your doctor or nurse and keep to your child's regular dose schedule. - Sometimes it is necessarily to halve tablets to get the correct dose.
+A tablet cutter may be used for this but you should keep it only for cutting chemotherapy tablets. - If your doctor decides to stop treatment with tioguanine or the medicine passes its expiry date, return any remaining medicine to the pharmacist.
+Do not flush it down the toilet or throw it away.